gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 -	Note: When adding Simple pages, be sure to check the box for Publish this page so it will show up in the Omeka navigation section.

 Add an About page

 ---

-### Simple Vocab

-Follow these steps to install and configure Simple Vocab:

--	Go to the Omeka `Plugins` page
--	Click the `Install` button for `Simple Vocab`
--	Install the SimpleVocab plugin version 2.1 or higher
--	Add vocabularies for Type, Subject and any others.

----
 ## Style the site